 Dr Georgina Heath

 I employ an empathic, warm and nonjudgmental approach in therapy and love working collaboratively with clients to improve their wellbeing.
 I recognise the importance of building a strong therapeutic relationship and aim to help the people I work with feel listened to and understood.
-I believe in tailoring therapy to meet my client's needs, and may draw on a range of different therapeutic techniques and models in my work (for more information about the therapies I offer please see the “therapy” section).
+I believe in tailoring therapy to meet my client's needs, and may draw on a range of different therapeutic techniques and models in my work, to provide a person-centered treatment.

 Dr Georgina Heath